Saki (H.H. Munro)(1870–1916)

 Hector Hugh Munro ('Saki')

-He enlisted as a trooper in the 2nd King Edward's Horse in September 1914 at the age of forty-three, having refused on principle the staff commission that his social rank and his literary reputation would otherwise have given him.
-He transferred to the 22nd Royal Fusiliers in November 1915, again as an ordinary soldier, and served in the lines on the Somme through the spring and summer of 1916.
-He turned down a commission three times.
-His comrades, who were on average twenty years younger than him, used him as the literary uncle of the platoon.
+When the First World War came he enlisted as an ordinary trooper in the 2nd King Edward's Horse in September 1914, at the age of forty-three, declining on principle the staff commission his rank and reputation would have given him.
+He transferred to the 22nd Royal Fusiliers, again in the ranks, turned down a commission three times, and served on the Somme as the literary uncle of a platoon of men twenty years his junior.

 Achievements

-- ·Began political satire for the Westminster Gazette under the pen name Saki, from 1900
+- ·Wrote as Saki for the Westminster Gazette and the Morning Post from 1900

-- ·Foreign correspondent for the Morning Post, Balkans and Russia, 1900s and 1910s
+- ·Foreign correspondent for the Morning Post in the Balkans and Russia, 1900s and 1910s

-- ·Enlisted as a trooper, 2nd King Edward's Horse, September 1914, refusing a staff commission
+- ·Enlisted as a trooper at forty-three, September 1914, declining a staff commission

 Where this story lives